 Starting your cover letter with “Hi,” shows the hiring manager that you have no idea who to address within the company.
 And, it’s just far too casual a way to start a professional cover letter.
 A personalized cover letter greeting is much more likely to be successful.
-Find out who is hiring or conducting interviews for the position then start your letter with “Dear (insert name),” to show you want to directly address the person you hope will hire you.
+Find out who is hiring or conducting interviews for the position and then start your letter with “Dear (insert name),” to show you want to directly address the person you hope will hire you.
 Often, this information will be available in a job posting, but sometimes you may need to dig a little deeper.
 If you research and still don’t know who to address, try “Dear Hiring Manager,” as a backup option.
 But I strongly recommend you do as much research as possible before defaulting to Dear Hiring Manager—when you address a cover letter to a specific person it shows an employer that you are paying attention and care enough about the job to figure out who to address the letter to.

-Writing an opening like “I want to express my interest in applying for your Communications/Public Relations position” expresses the obvious to a hiring manager and is a statement made by dozens of candidates.
+Writing an opening like “I want to express my interest in applying for the Communications / Public Relations role you advertised” expresses the obvious to a hiring manager and is a statement made by dozens of candidates.
 It’s boring, it’s generic, and it is a poor use of limited space in what should be no more than a one-page letter.

-A great way to sidestep the blanket opening statement is by diving in and talking about who you are as a candidate and why you’re qualified for the position.
-It sets you apart as a candidate, which does wonders for personal branding.
+A great alternative to the blanket opening statement is to just dive right in and explain who you are as a candidate and why you’re qualified for the role.
+Making strong points right away sets you apart as a candidate, which does wonders for personal branding.

 Try Not to Make Your First Sentence Too Long

-Hiring managers read cover letters and resumes all day.
+Hiring managers read resumes and cover letters all day.
 They’ve seen it all and can become bored quite easily with long, run-on sentences.
 So if you make your first sentence the length of a paragraph, you’re sure to lose the hiring manager’s interest and decrease your chances of having the rest of the document read.

-You may feel that your professional history is so compelling that it deserves a narrative, but that’s best saved for your autobiography, not a cover letter introduction.
-If you start the letter with “Beginning in 1995 with (insert company name), I always knew I wanted to excel in public relations and have since amassed 20 years’ experience in the field,” and then go on to talk about every position you’ve held, you probably won’t get a chance at a job interview and may quickly receive an email from the company that begins with the current date and ends with “we’ve found another candidate who is more qualified.”
+You may feel that your professional history is so compelling that it deserves a narrative, but that’s best saved for your autobiography, not writing a cover letter introduction.
+If you start the letter with “Beginning in 1995 with (insert company name), I always knew I wanted to excel in public relations and have since amassed 20 years’ experience in the field,” and then go on to talk about every position you’ve held, you probably won’t get a chance at a job interview and may quickly receive an email from the company that begins with the current date and ends with “We’ve found another candidate who is more qualified.”

 Proofread Your Document (Especially the First Sentence)

 There’s nothing worse than reading mispelled werds in a profesional documint, right?
 (See, it’s not too fun, is it?).
-So after you write a cover letter, be sure to thoroughly check for typos, grammar issues and misspelled words.
+So after you write a cover letter, be sure to thoroughly check for typos, grammar issues, and misspelled words.
 This way, your resume won’t be tossed in the trash over avoidable mistakes.
 Typos, spelling errors, and grammatical errors demonstrate a lack of attention to detail and poor communication skills—two things no employer wants in somebody they hire.
 Even if you think you’re the greatest writer in the world and are a stickler for grammar, take the time to have a friend or colleague read it over.
 Something that Microsoft Word’s spellcheck missed could be the difference between getting an interview call and getting a rejection email.

 Cover letters open a window into your professional background and give you the opportunity to add the depth you can’t provide in a resume.
 So handle your introduction with care to ensure all hiring managers who read your letter will want to learn more about you and why you’re a great fit—and will read all the way through to your cover letter’s closing paragraph.